XDGFX/rotaprint/docs/create_venv.md

+# Create a venv for Python to allow installation of dependencies without affecting the host os!
 > Instructions are for UNIX based operating systems, as this was used for development

 1. Check `pip` and `venv` are installed